Create, run, and publish your first Scale Function in minutes.

 flag:

-The scale run
+scale fn run

 command is designed for use with the HTTP Signature.
 It can be used for both